seanpmaxwell/Trool/README.md

 for multiple rules/tables and if it's updated in once place, it needs to be updated everywhere.
 For example, the maximum age for a child might change from `18` to `15` or something like that.
 This is where imports come in handy.
 An import basically sets up a simple JSON object that you can access in your tables.
-Imports can be created in the spreadsheet or passed in through `applyRules()`.
+Imports can be created in the spreadsheet or passed through `applyRules()`.

-- Trool iterates the entire spreadsheet first look for all the imports, then it goes back through and initializes all the decision-tables.
-So the ordering of your tables/imports does not really matter.
+- Trool iterates the entire spreadsheet and first looks for all the imports, then it goes back through and initializes all the decision-tables.
+So the ordering of your tables/imports does not matter.
-For cleanliness I recommend keeping them separated.
+For cleanliness I recommend keeping them separated. // pick up here

 - All imports must begin with the cell `Import: "Import Name"`.
 If you pass an import in the imports holder (via `applyRules()`) that has a key matching an import name in the spreadsheet, you will get the warning: